-If the partnership or trust wants to enter the STS and is eligible to do so, complete G, H and II.
-If the partnership or trust wants to continue in the STS and is eligible to do so, complete G, R and II.
+If the partnership or trust wants to enter the STS and is eligible to do so, complete, G, H and I. If the partnership or trust wants to continue in the STS and is eligible to do so, complete G, R and I.

-If the partnership or trust is exiting from the STS, it must complete S or T. See Exiting from the STS on the opposite page.
+If the partnership or trust is exiting from the STS, it must complete S or T. See Exiting from the STS on page 22.